 I want to point out that it's a bit deeper than that.
 "Sentience is the ability to feel, perceive, or to experience subjectivity.
 Eighteenth-century philosophers used the concept to distinguish the ability to think (reason) from the ability to feel (sentience).
 In modern Western philosophy, sentience is the ability to experience sensations (known in philosophy of mind as "qualia").
 For Eastern philosophy, sentience is a metaphysical quality of all things that requires respect and care.
 The concept is central to the philosophy of animal rights, because sentience is necessary for the ability to suffer, which is held to entail certain rights." wiki

-I'm out with my camera talking up a storm with these cows.
-If the cow owners ever heard me, they'd think I was crazy for sure.
-The thing is, I was connecting with them.
-It's not my first time.
+I'm out with my camera talking to the cows.
+It's one way I try connecting with them.
 I mooed at a group of cows last year and ended up with the whole herd standing there in a large mass just staring at me.
-I have photos to prove it!

-Yesterday, these cows, up to fifty or more of them, held my eyes intently and the ones that were eating stopped to gaze at me.
-What animal stops eating like that?
-They slowly went back to eating, but continually paused to watch me.
+These cows, up to fifty or more of them, held my eyes intently and the ones that were eating stopped to gaze at me.
+Then they slowly went back to eating, but continually paused to watch me.
 The whole herd began to gather and come toward me.
 Some were pushing through the crowd like someone does who has to see what all the fuss is about.
 If any group of animals could be said to look like a crowd of humans gathering around a super star or something, it was these cows.
 Even the cows at the back of the pasture began to walk toward me.
 They all had their eyes on me.
 And I mean all of them.

 The most remarkable thing was when number 1-29 came up to the fence to reach my hand and offered her nose to be petted the way I would pet a horse.
 I was mesmerized.
 I'd never stroked a cow before.
 She backed away after I petted her and seemed to be processing what just happened and then came up for another pat before I left.